Jamcha123/jobly/README.md

 # jobly
-jobly is a job searcher app that uses google search engine api and it also uses AI to adapt your CV to the Job
+jobly is a job searcher app that uses google search engine api and it also uses AI to adapt your CV to the Job.